 VAT is a simple formula

-Unless you’re in a flat rate scheme, you’ll work out VAT by comparing the amount you paid on purchases to the amount you collected on sales.
+Unless you’re using the flat rate scheme, you’ll work out VAT by comparing the amount you paid on purchases to the amount you collected on sales.

 If you get a positive number, you need to pay that amount to HMRC.
 If it’s a negative number, you’ll get refunded that amount.